doswelleth-zz/rbxpromos/topten.md

 # Top Ten Games This Week

-## DISCLAIMER: These Are Not My Faovrite Games.
+## DISCLAIMER: These Are Not My Favorite Games.
 These Were Rated By Their Growth in Popularity And Criticism Over The Last Week.

 ## 1. Jailbreak By asimo3089 And badcc https://www.roblox.com/games/1324335398/EVENT-SOON-Famous-People-Simulator